National Maritime Museum of the Gulf of Mexico: Ocean Planet Theater

 GulfQuest's Science on a Sphere, a six-foot diameter planet Earth suspended in midair showing three-dimensional visualizations of Earth, hurricanes, global shipping traffic, and much more.

 Seagoing Slang

 Located on the rampways on either side of the container ship are common sayings with maritime origins highlighted on individual panels.
 Sayings like "All in a Day's Work", "Clean Bill of Health", "Cup of Joe", "Out of the Blue", "Lay of the Land" and more are defined and their maritime origins revealed.

 Awards

 The Alabama Department of Tourism named GulfQuest / National Maritime Museum of the Gulf of Mexico the state's 2016 "Tourism Attraction of the Year."
 The project was recognized with the "Downtown Innovation Award" from the Downtown Mobile Alliance/Main Street Mobile in 2015.
 In addition, Tony Zodrow, GulfQuest's founding Executive Director, was named "Maritime Person of the Year" by the Propeller Club of the Port of Mobile in 2016.

-Restaurant

-GulfQuest provides the City of Mobile's only waterfront dining experience with the museum's nautical-themed restaurant, The Galley.

-The GulfQuest exhibit Shiptracker is located inside The Galley which allows visitors to continue to enjoy the museum experience while dining.

-Shiptracker allows visitors to view in real-time the shipping activity in Gulf ports including the ships passing by outside on the Mobile River.

-Museum admission is not required to dine in The Galley.

-Museum Store

-Treasures, GulfQuest's museum store, is designed to resemble a sunken Spanish Galleon.
-Fractured hulls of the store reveal the diverse marine life in the Gulf of Mexico with shelves created from the ribs of the vessel filled with GulfQuest souvenirs.

-Museum admission is not required to visit Treasures.